spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ## Setup

 To integrate the `ui5-cc-spreadsheetimporter` component manually, follow the steps below.
-For a simplified setup, you can also use the [Yo generator](Generator.md).

 ### Requirements